Understanding regression (part 1)

 CharizardFireFlying1.790.52

-Pokémon have different types (e.g., grass, fire, water), a height, some weight, and they are of a particular evolutionary stage (0, 1, or 2).
+Pokémon have different types (e.g., grass, fire, water), height, weight weight, and they are of a particular evolutionary stage (0, 1, or 2).
 This last variable refers to a Pokémon’s ability to evolve and when they do, they tend to become bigger and more powerful.

 Let’s say that we are interested in understanding the weight of different Pokémon.
 Below I have plotted the weight of the first 25 Pokémon, from Bulbasaur to Pikachu.